praxisdigital/assignsubmission_pxaiwriter/README.md

 - Install plugin
 - Go to https://<site>/admin/settings.php?section=assignsubmission_pxaiwriter and complete the settings and save.
 - Go to the Course view and add a new assignment.
 On the edit view, you can choose 'AI writer submission' as submission type.
 - Change/add steps.
-You cannot delete the mandatory (frist two) steps.
+You cannot delete the mandatory (first two) steps.
 - You may select 'Annotate PDF' feedback type, in case you may want to see the AI generated text vs final submission text by the student.
 - Either click on 'Save and return to course' or 'Save and display' button to save the submission configuration.